haszari/kytaime/README.md

     - Click a pattern cell to trigger.
       - The border will highlight, indicating it is triggered.
         - If you click it again, you can untrigger it.
-      - When triggered, patterns will play on the next appropriate beat, e.g. mod 4.
+      - When triggered, patterns will play on the next appropriate beat; for example, mod 4.
       - Patterns loop until you untrigger.
         - They will stop at an appropriate beat, e.g. the end of the loop.
   - Each row transmits to a midi channel.
     - The channel number is displayed in the circle on the right.
+    - (Currently outputs to "IAC Driver Bus 1".)
+- Saving & reloading session:
+  - Click the hamburger/save session icon in the toolbar.
+    - Enter a name and tag (you might use this for different variations).
+    - Click the tick mark and the file is saved (including a timestamp in the name).
+  - Drag this file on to the pattern area to load.

+### The Session File

-You can do other things in the console, such as change the midi channel for a row, or set the number of rows.
+You can do other things in the session file, such as change the midi channel for a row, or set the number of rows.

+This is a [Hjson](https://hjson.org) format file, so you can have comments.

+The whole state (aka [redux](http://redux.js.org) store state) of the app is saved in the file, but only certain things are loaded: `patterngrid`, `patterns` and `project`.

+#### Session File - Note Patterns
+Patterns have an `id`, `name`, `duration`, array of `notes`, and `startBeats` & `endBeats`.

+`duration` is loop length.

+`startBeats` is an array of beats that it's ok to start the pattern on.
+Defaults to `[ 0 ]`, i.e. the beginning.
+Similarly, `endBeats` is an array of beats where it's ok to stop the pattern.
+For example, if you have a pattern that sounds great on the first snare, you could set `startBeats: [ 0, 3 ]` or just `startBeats: [ 3 ]`.
+If you have a melody that starts with [anacrusis (pick-up notes)](https://en.wikipedia.org/wiki/Anacrusis), you'll probably want to set the endBeats and startBeats to reflect this so your pattern will start with the anacrusis.

+#### Session File - Automation Patterns
+You can set up simple automation patterns in the session file.
+These are similar to note patterns, but they have an array of automation `points` and a `controller` number.
+You'll need to refer to the pattern `id` in the grid or else you won't be able to trigger it.
+The controller value is linearly interpolated between the points.

 ### Technical Info
 A [Web Worker](https://en.wikipedia.org/wiki/Web_worker) is used to get accurate timing no matter what.
 This currently doesn't work well in inactive [Google Chrome](http://google.com/chrome) tabs (i.e. minimised, hidden or offscreen) (worked wonderfully until recently, around Chrome 54).